ScatterHQ/machinist/doc/basics.rst

    :start-after: begin inputs
    :end-before: end inputs

-If we combine all of these snippets and call :py:func:`cycle` the result is a program that produces this result:
+If we :ref:`combine all of these snippets <turnstile-example>` and call :py:func:`cycle` the result is a program that produces this result:

 .. testsetup:: turnstile